genglinliu/coding-interview-prep/sliding-window.md

         }
         right++; // expand

-        // if the window is large enought -> shrink while (macth == needs.size()) {
+        // if the window is large enough -> shrink while (macth == needs.size()) {
             if (right - left < minLen) { // init at maxint
                 // update the substring position and length